-Information about the components of equity are presented in details in supplementary note 35 "Capital and Reserves" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+Information about the components of equity are presented in details in supplementary note 35 "Capital and Reserves" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-The Group's own funds and a reconciliation of the Group's own funds to the equity of the Group are presented in the below tables:
+The structure of the Group's own funds (Table 1), reconciliation of the Group's own funds to the equity of the Group (Table 2), information on own funds in the interim period (Table 3) and detailed description of the capital instruments' main characteristics (Table 4) are presented in the below tables: